How to use STAR

 The job you’re looking at may have clear or vague directions on how to respond.
 Generally, there will be information available on the word limit per response, or the page limit in total.
 You can find this information by looking thoroughly through the candidate information pack or equivalent.
 If it’s not there, you can contact the officer listed on the job ad.

-For example, for Federal Government jobs, it is a common requirement to submit a one- or two-page summary.
-This is meant to address not only the the selection criteria, but your skills, attributes, qualifications.
+For example, for federal government jobs, it is a common requirement to submit a one- or two-page summary, or 600 word pitch.
+This is meant to address not only address any present selection criteria, but your skills, attributes, qualifications, and general capability to do the role.
 So, they are asking for a selection criteria that is more like a covering letter, with the responses weaved in.
-You can find out more about that here.
+You can find out ore about that here.

 Things to look for are: